The art of breeding

 To change your cookie preference, go to the cookie page.

-“It’s amazing to conquer the world with something new and different” Thus said by Peter van Rijssen, ‘Plant Hunter’ at Plantipp.
-In this video Peter van Rijssen and breeder Jos van Zoest talk about the enormous difficulties ánd possibilities of breeding your own varieties: the Clematis Amazing® series.
+“It’s amazing to conquer the world with something new and different” thus said by Peter van Rijssen, ‘Plant Hunter’ at Plantipp.
+In this video, Peter van Rijssen and breeder Jos van Zoest talk about the enormous difficulties ánd possibilities of breeding your own varieties: the Clematis Amazing® series.

 The Clematis Amazing® Series

 In 2006, Marginpar introduced the Clematis Amazing® Blue Pirouette as the first clematis cut flower at Royal FloraHolland.
-Clematis Amazing® Inspiration followed in 2011 and Clematis Amazing® Star River was added in 2012.
+Clematis Amazing® Kyiv followed in 2011 and Clematis Amazing® Star River was added in 2012.
 Star River won the prestigious Glass Tulip Award for best innovation in the cut flower category.
 In the spring of 2015, Clematis Amazing® London was introduced and in the course of the same year Clematis Amazing® Geneva, Clematis Amazing® Rome and Clematis Amazing® Oslo also entered the stage.
 Clematis Amazing® Miami was introduced in 2017.
 Clematis Amazing® Tokyo and Clematis Amazing® Kibo followed in 2018.
 Early 2020 a new addition is added: Clematis Amazing® Havana, followed by a long-awaited white variety end of 2020: Clematis Amazing® Vienna.